YibinLong/SpendSense/WHAT_YOU_NEED_TO_DO.md

-# 🎯 What YOU Need to Do - Quick Summary
+# 🎯 What YOU Need to Do - Quick Summary (100% FREE)

 I've done all the code setup for you!
 Here's what **you** need to do manually on the Render and Vercel websites.

+**All steps use FREE tiers - no credit card required!**

 ---

 ## ✅ What I Already Did

-1. ✅ Created `render.yaml` - tells Render how to deploy your backend
-2. ✅ Created `frontend/vercel.json` - tells Vercel how to deploy your frontend
+1. ✅ Created `frontend/vercel.json` - tells Vercel how to deploy your frontend
-3. ✅ Updated `spendsense/app/main.py` - added CORS for Vercel domains
+2. ✅ Updated `spendsense/app/main.py` - added CORS for Vercel domains
-4. ✅ Created deployment guides and checklists
+3. ✅ Created deployment guides and checklists

 ---